DarynHolmes/TIY-1509/README.md

 # TIY-1509

-We will start at 6:10pm

-During this time can you please make sure you have Ruby installed.
+Can you please make sure you have Ruby installed.

 You can verify this in the console with:
 ```